SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-assessment.md

 ### Ensuring scanner access

 The scanner will read every site collection and as such needs to have read permissions to each site collection that needs to be scanned.

 > [!IMPORTANT]
 > The scanner can also show if a site has a Teams team, this however only works using version 2.7+ and does require the Groups.Read.All application permission to be granted to the Azure AD app used for scanning.

 **Task:** Configure Azure AD App-Only access as outlined in https://aka.ms/sppnp-modernizationscanner-azureadsetup.
 You’ll end with an Application ID, a certificate as PFX file and the password for that PFX file.

-**Task:** Validate obtained Azure AD App-Only access by running a scan for a single site collection (see next slides)
+**Task:** Validate obtained Azure AD App-Only access by running a scan for a single site collection.

 ### Frequently Asked Questions